Eric Weems: Atlanta Falcons (second stint)

 On August 21, 2014, Weems signed with the Atlanta Falcons.
 Weems appeared in all 16 regular season games with the Atlanta Falcons in 2014.
 On October 5, Weems forced a fumble and recovered a fumble on separate occasions against the New York Giants.
 He caught his first touchdown of the season against the Green Bay Packers on December 8.
 He then caught his second touchdown two weeks later on December 21, against the New Orleans Saints.
 Weems caught 10 passes for a career-high 102 yards and two touchdowns.
 On special teams, he recorded thirteen tackles, two fumble recoveries, a forced fumble, and returned two kicks for 34 yards.

 Weems signed a two-year extension with the Falcons on March 6, 2015.
 Weems saw action in all 16 games.
 He had one reception for 11 yards.
 Weems returned 15 kicks for 403 yards.
 He also returned 19 punts for 221 yards.

-In the 2016 season, Weems would be part of a record-breaking Falcons team.
+In the 2016 season, Weems was part of a record-breaking Falcons team.
 On September 18, 2016, he returned a punt for a career-long 73 yards against the Oakland Raiders.
 Weems and the Falcons reached Super Bowl LI, where they faced the New England Patriots.
 In the Super Bowl, Weems had two kick returns for 25 total yards and one punt return for no yards. the Falcons fell in a 34–28 overtime defeat.

 Tennessee Titans

 On March 10, 2017, Weems signed with the Tennessee Titans.
 He was released on September 2, 2017, but was re-signed the next day.
+In the 2017 season, Weems mainly played on a special teams role for the Titans.

 On March 9, 2018, Weems was released by the Titans.